Sondervick College: New Location

 In 2007 the school moved to its new location: The Kempen Campus, consisting of the six buildings A to F and the adjacent athletics track and sports fields.

 The school is housed in the buildings A, D, E and F.

 The HAVO and VWO education is housed in A.

 The VMBO education is housed in E and F.

-Building D is the central building (Used bij students of each level).
+Building D is the central building (Used by students of each level).
 It includes a big canteen, a stage for school events and special classrooms for subjects as music, drama, handicraft and art.

 The buildings B and C house indoor sports facilities like a gym, fitness room and gymnastics hall.
 These buildings, as well as the athletics track and sports fields, are used by not only the school (for Physical Education) but also by various sports clubs.